atrahhdis/mahasivipassana/static/downloads/md/Practical Insight Meditation_ Progressive Practice - Mahasi Sayadaw.md

 • "In him that knows and sees tactile objects as impermanent, ignorance vanishes and knowledge arises."

-• "Herein, 0 bhikkhus, a brother is aware of the organs of touch and tangibles."
+• "Herein, O bhikkhus, a brother is aware of the organs of touch and tangibles."

 • Whatever is an internal element of motion, and whatever is an external element of motion, just these are the element of motion.
 By means of perfect intuitive wisdom it should be seen of this as it really is, thus: This is not mine, this I am not, this is not my self."